weilonge/fathom/README.md

 Here are some specific areas we address:

 * Browser-native DOM nodes are mostly immutable, and `HTMLElement.dataset` is string-typed, so storing arbitrary intermediate data on nodes is clumsy.
-Fathom addresses this by providing the **fathom node** (confusing name—will change), a proxy around each DOM node which we can scribble on.
+Fathom addresses this by providing the fathom node (or **fnode**), a proxy around each DOM node which we can scribble on.
 * With imperative extractors, any experiments or site-specific customizations must be hard-coded in.
 Fathom's rulesets, on the other hand, are unordered and therefore decoupled, stitched together only by the **flavors** they consume and emit.
 External rules can thus be plugged into existing rulesets, making it easy to experiment (without maintaining a fork) or to provide dedicated rules for particularly intractable web sites.
 * Flavors provide a convenient way of tagging DOM nodes as belonging to certain categories, typically narrowing as the extractor's work progresses.
 A typical complex extractor would start by assigning a broad flavor to a set of candidate nodes, then fine-tune by examining them more closely and assigning additional, more specific flavors in a later rule.
 * The flavor system also makes explicit the division between an extractor's public and private APIs: the flavors are public, and the imperative stuff that goes on inside ranker functions is private.
 Third-party rules can use the flavors as hook points to interpose themselves.